ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/installation.md

 ### 0.5.1 (upcoming)

+- change the external side-chain button position to the top-right corner
+- change several button icons
 - add FFT db scale choice (see #147 and the manual)
 - add solo shortcuts (by right-mouse-button double-clicking with Ctrl/Command on the band button)
+- add side-chain swap (see the manual)
 - fix macOS standalone audio input permission request (see #146)
 - fix curve db scale (see #148)
 - fix multi-band selection (see #149)
 - improve GUI performance
+- improve stability

 ### 0.5.0